Ridgefield/I-5 South Connector Study

 Next Steps

-The City of Ridgefield's and Clark County's long-range plans—which were created in collaboration with community members, local agencies, and regional partners—call for a new roadway connection from Ridgefield to Interstate Highway 5 (I-5).
-This future connection would extend from the area of NW Hillhurst Road/NW 31st Avenue to the existing I-5 interchange at NW 219th St./State Route (SR) 502 (Battle Ground exit).
-Construction is not expected for 5-10 years, and several steps, including selection of an alternative, environmental studies, more public participation and securing funds, will need to happen.
+The City of Ridgefield and Clark County are working to create a new roadway connection from Ridgefield to Interstate 5 (I-5).
+This connection would extend from the area of NW Hillhurst Road/NW 31st Avenue to the existing I-5 interchange at NW 219th St./State Route (SR) 502 (Battle Ground exit).

 Project Background